 Hundreds of people are expected to take part in a series of traditional Good Friday parades throughout South Tyneside.

-In South Shields, there will be three Processions of Witness on Good Friday ( April 14), organised by the Sunday School Union.
+In South Shields there will be three Processions of Witness on Good Friday on April 19 April, organised by the Sunday School Union.

-The Mayor and Mayoress of South Tyneside, Couns Alan and Moira Smith, will be at South Shields Market Place for the service before moving on to West Park bandstand.
+The Mayor of South Tyneside, Councillor Ken Stephenson and Mayoress Cathy Stephenson will be at South Shields Market Place for the service before moving on to West Park bandstand.

-The Deputy Mayor and Deputy Mayoress, Coun Olive Punchion and Mrs Mary French, will also attend a service at Jarrow Viking Centre (near the wooden hut) at 10.30am ahead of a service at the Salvation Army in Monkton Road at 11am.
+The Deputy Mayoress Jean Williamson will be attending a service at Jarrow Viking Centre (near the wooden hut) at 10.30am, ahead of a service at Jarrow Salvation Army.

-A series of road closures will be in place throughout the morning to accommodate the processions.
+A series of road closures will be in place throughout the morning to accommodate the parades.
 Drivers are advised to follow the diversions.